-Same Williamson County, Two Very Different K-5 Stories
+Two Schools, Two Counties, Two Very Different Stories

 One quick note on TEA scoring before we dive in.
 The Texas Education Agency rates schools on three domains (Student Achievement, School Progress, and Closing the Gaps), not four.
-Academic Growth is a sub-measure inside School Progress, not its own domain, which trips up a lot of comparison sites including some bigger ones than mine.
+Academic Growth is a sub-measure inside School Progress, not its own domain, which trips up a lot of comparison sites.
 Elementary schools can earn up to six distinction designations, not seven.
 Just so we are on the same page when you see the numbers below.

 Caldwell vs Carver Elementary: Quick Comparison